 - When your completed form is received by the School it is date-stamped and given a reference number. - The School then acknowledge receipt of your form.
 This will be done by email if you have provided your email address, or by post.
-This acknowledgement will include your reference number. - If there is more than one appeal application, the School will timetable all those appeals to be heard at the same appeal hearing if possible. - Once a date has been set for the Independent Appeals Panel, you will be advised by post of the details of your appeal hearing. - The School will write to you at least 10 school days before the hearing date to advise you of the date, time and venue of your appeal hearing.
+This acknowledgement will include your reference number. - If there is more than one appeal application, the School will timetable all those appeals to be heard at the same appeal hearing if possible. - Once a date has been set for the Independent Appeals Panel, you will be advised by post of the details of your appeal hearing. - The School will write to you at least 10 school days before the hearing date to advise you of the date and time of your appeal hearing.
 A deadline will be given by which additional supporting evidence can be accepted.
-If you cannot get your additional supporting evidence to the school office by this deadline date, you may take it with you to the appeal hearing.
-Please ensure that you take 5 copies.
-Furthermore, bear in mind that in these circumstances it is up to the Panel to decide whether any material not submitted by the specified deadline is considered.
-They will take into account its significance and the effect any possible adjournment may have on the hearing. - All necessary paperwork is collated and printed. - The Independent Clerk to the Panel (Clerk) will write to you again approximately 7 days before the hearing date.
+If you cannot get your additional supporting evidence to the school office by this deadline date, you may still provide it for the appeal hearing.
+Please liaise with the school on this matter.
+However, bear in mind that in these circumstances it is up to the Panel to decide whether any material not submitted by the specified deadline is considered.
+They will take into account its significance and the effect any possible adjournment may have on the hearing. - All necessary paperwork is collated and printed. - The Independent Clerk to the Panel (Clerk) will write to you approximately 7 to 10 days before the hearing date.
 The letter will include all the paperwork necessary for the hearing to take place.
 It will include your form and any supporting evidence; the School's case; a list of the Panel Members, Clerk, the presenting officer from the Admission Authority (School) and possibly an additional representative from the School and other information.
 This paperwork is also sent to the Independent Panel.
-If you know any of the panel members listed there may be a conflict of interest and you should contact the Clerk immediately via the School. - If you have indicated on your form that you will be attending the appeal hearing and you subsequently find that you cannot, please let the Clerk know via the School.
-If you fail to attend when you have indicated that you will and the Clerk has not heard from you, the Panel will consider your case in your absence, based on your previous written submission. - If you have indicated on your form that you will not be attending the appeal hearing and you subsequently find that you can, please let the Clerk know via the School. - If you have agreed to waive your rights to 10 school days' notice of your appeal hearing date, this means that there may be a possibility of hearing your appeal earlier than otherwise possible.
+If you know any of the panel members listed there may be a conflict of interest and you should contact the Clerk immediately via the School.

+If you have indicated on your form that you will be attending the appeal hearing and you subsequently find that you cannot, please let the Clerk know via the School.
+If you fail to attend on the day of the hearing when you have indicated that you will and the Clerk has not heard from you, the Panel will consider your case in your absence and make their decision based on your previous written submission.